AdamNowotny/toxicity-charts/README.md

 ==========

 * Install Visual Studio Code Metrics PowerTool
-* Put your app assemblies with PDB files in "scripts" with dependencies in a "\dependencies"
-* Create metrics report by running FxCopMetrics.bat in folder where the DLLs are located
+* Create metrics XML file (scripts/FxCopMetrics.bat can be helpful)
 * Open http://toxicity.azurewebsites.net/
-* Load your XML file using the website (drag to the file control on the page)
+* Load the generated file using the website (drag to the file control on the page)